Micro-Project | Reconstruction post 2015 Earthquake

 The project targets 3,100 vulnerable households, totaling 15,500 people, with a special emphasis on women-headed households, in lowland Bale Zone of Oromiya region mainly in the districts of Barbare and Dallo Manna Woredas.
 Several activities will be deployed to ensure the sustainability of the water scheme to be undertaken by the project such as: establishment of water users association; set up of cost recovery mechanism; and establishment of strong linkage with the relevant government offices.
 These activities include the provision of technical and management trainings and the involvement of traditional leaders.

-India has had an impressive economic growth in the last five years of over 5 percent a year with an overall impressive reduction in poverty by 10 percentage points.
+Country Background: India has had an impressive economic growth in the last five years of over 5 percent a year with an overall impressive reduction in poverty by 10 percentage points.
 However, the country is marked by a “two Indias” phenomenon of growing inequality whereby the northern populous states have a growth rate of only 2 percent, and 35 percent of the population is poor, and in the better off southern states, poverty affects only 18 percent of the population.
 The increased poverty gap is a serious brake on poverty reduction.

 In addition, with a population of over 1.2 billion, India’s natural resources are in increasing demand.
 Yet, these resources’ are facing severe threats to their capacity and sustainability as the effects of climate change are manifesting throughout the country.
 In India’s northern and eastern states, especially, the intensification of floods, drought and cyclones testifies to the expressions of climate change that are disparately impacting India’s most vulnerable population of small and marginal farmers.